adinawilliams/adinawilliams.github.io/_pages/about.md

   - /about.html
 ---

 My work focuses on computational linguistics and natural language processing.
 Much of my time is spent on creating better tools and benchmarks to evaluate models for language, and/or on cognitive modeling.
 I am also interested in measuring social biases in NLP models, and in making them safer, more inclusive, and more equitable.
+See my [Google Scholar](https://scholar.google.com/citations?user=MUtbKt0AAAAJ&hl=en&oi=ao) profile for an updated publications list.

 My background is in linguistics, so I also enjoy theoretical questions about the structure of the human language faculty, the characterization of the abstract computations that undergird language, and the relationship(s) between meaning and form.